duke326/SWE_262/README.md

 }
 ```

-If you want to implement a new tag-name function, you could overwrite the run methods declared in XMLFunction interface.
+If you want to implement a new tag-name function, you could overwrite the run methods declared in YOURTYPEHERE interface.